 Sue D. Gelber is a New Englander turned Chicagoan now living in Colorado where she writes fiction, essays, humor, and grocery lists.
 She holds a bachelor’s degree from Amherst College and a master’s from the University of Massachusetts.
 She’s also a graduate of the Second City Training Center and The Book Project at The Lighthouse Writers Workshop.
 She’s an avid, if slow, runner, hiker, and cyclist.
 She went through a triathlon phase once.
 It didn’t go well.

-Her work has appeared in a range of publications, including The New Yorker, McSweeney’s Internet Tendency, The Belladonna, Electric Literature, and the Chicago Tribune, among others.
+Her work has appeared in a range of publications, including The New Yorker, McSweeney’s Internet Tendency, The Belladonna, Electric Literature, the museum of americana, and the Chicago Tribune, among others.
 Links to clips are here, or if you’re looking for Sue’s (sorely neglected) blog, head on over to www.outsidethecomfortzone.com.
 She is also humor editor at the literary magazine the museum of americana.